isabella232/ios-call-your-facebookfriends/readme.md

 #import <FBSDKShareKit/FBSDKShareKit.h>
 ```

-Then, allow for delegate assignments by adding to the interface line to make it looks like this:
+Then, allow for delegate assignments by adding to the interface line to make it look like this:

 ```objective-c
 @interface DetailViewController : UIViewController <SINCallClientDelegate, SINCallDelegate>